weweb-assets/ww-checkbox/AI.md

 ***Properties:***
 - icon: string - The icon to display.
 Default: 'lucide/check'
 - color: string - The color of the icon.
-Default: inherit
+Default: #00000000 (transparent)

 ***Events:***
 None